 The attorneys as Schuster Law understand how stressful taking legal action can be which is why we are always happy to answer any questions that you may have.

 How Much Is A Construction Accident Lawsuit Worth?

 Construction accident settlements and lawsuits vary from case to case simply because no two plaintiffs suffer the same losses.
 We cannot provide you or a loved one with an estimate of how much your case may be worth until we review your case.

 Why Should I Choose Schuster Law?

 Choosing an attorney is an incredibly personal decision and an important one.
 Working with a law firm that has a long history of success with cases similar to yours is a good choice.
+Don’t just pick the first result after Googling “workers comp lawyer near me” or “construction accident attorney near me”.
 Be sure to ask for examples of past settlements and verdicts, references, and how the law firm collects its fees.